leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 \end{bmatrix}
 $$

-Now, at training time, we need *all* of the intermediary states, not just the final state.
+At training time, we need *all* of the intermediary states, not just the final state.
 Thus, we need an efficient way to compute $S_N$ for all token indices $N$.
 To do this, let's unroll the recurrence above:

 $$
 \begin{align*}